Centrifugal or “vortex” separators remove

 unnecessarily restrict it.

-The sizing tools are available to
+The sizing tool is available to

 assist you with a better understanding of your options.
 We typically